bytor99999/mod-spring-appcontext/README.md

 access it.

 Here is an example of how to deploy this module correctly.
 Note this is code from the integration test included with this module.
-Typically, you will have the configFiles information in a json config file or your own module that is using this module.
+Typically, you will have the configFiles information in a json config file of your own module that is using this module.

 Here are the properties for the config.json file